NielsLiisberg/nodejs-express-demo/readme.md

 On IBM i you will need the open source in you path (and a nice prompt).
 So if you don't have a .profile yet, then:
 ```
-ssh myibmi
+ssh MY_IBM_I
 echo 'PATH=/QOpenSys/pkgs/bin:$PATH' >> $HOME/.profile
 echo 'PS1="\h-\$PWD:\n"' >> $HOME/.profile
 exit
 ```

-For the shell you can aslo Click SSH Terminal in ACS or use a terminal like putty
+For the shell you can also Click SSH Terminal in ACS or use a terminal like putty

 (or you can even use call qp2term – but I suggest that you get use to ssh)

 From the terminal we need to install some open source tooling:

 ```
-ssh myibmi
+ssh MY_IBM_I
 yum install git
 ```

-This demo also requires nodejs12
+This demo also requires (at least) nodejs12
 ```
 yum install nodejs12
 ```